ethandjoseph/openDAW/packages/studio/core-processors/src/devices/instruments/Tape/README.md

 * ~~Check and fix all tools including cutting~~
 * ~~Fix No Warp waveform rendering in track~~
 * ~~Move transient detection into worker~~
 * Does PitchVoice work without warp-markers?
 (When switching from timestretch to pitch, we get glitches, good on the next repeat)
-* Create warping when changing a clip to timestretch mode
+* ~~Create warping when changing a clip to timestretch mode~~
-* When switching to no-sync, ask the user to delete the warping information.
+* ~~When switching to no-sync, ask the user to delete the warping information.~~
 * Idea to handle the shared nature of the warping information
+* Move AudioAdapterEditing to SDK

 ## Playback Modes